open-contracting/deploy/docs/maintain/docker.rst

    runtime/cgo: pthread_create failed: Resource temporarily unavailable
    SIGABRT: abort

-Force the image to rebuilt on GitHub, the :doc:`re-deploy the application<../deploy/docker>`.
+Force the image to rebuilt on GitHub, then :doc:`re-deploy the application<../deploy/docker>`.

+If the issue persists, check whether free memory is low or there's a hardware issue.

 Get basic information
 ---------------------